Speedy No-Knead Artisan Bread

 - 14 fl oz (1-3/4 cup) water cold tap water for slow rise, hot water for fast rise

 - Mix dry ingredients in a large bowl.
-Add walnuts and/or soaked grains if making multi-grain recipe.
+Add walnuts, raisins, and/or soaked grains if making multi-grain recipe.
 (See link for multi-grain recipe and step-by-step photos.)

-- Stir in water with a wooden spoon.
+- With a wooden spoon, stir in water.
 (For speedy rise, use hot 115-120F water plus 1/4 tsp. red wine vinegar).
 Switch to a plastic scraper if you have one, and continue mixing and turning just until dough is evenly moistened and pulls away from sides of the bowl.
 It’s not necessary to stir vigorously, just enough so the flour is mixed in.

 - Cover bowl with plastic wrap (a plastic shower cap works great!) and let stand 30 minutes.
 Turn dough with the scraper or spoon, giving it about 4 folds.
 (If you skip this step it won’t harm the bread.)